Saturday, February 09, 2013

 So, safe in the knowledge that it makes no sense, here is my current understanding of the basic mechanisms of quantum mechanics.

-The quantum state (aka the wavefunction) is what we study in QM; we are not to suppose that this objectively exists out there in spacetime: mathematically, it lives somewhere else, in Hilbert space.
+The quantum state (aka the wavefunction or state vector) is what we study in QM; we are not to suppose that this objectively exists out there in spacetime: mathematically, it lives somewhere else, in Hilbert space.

-If the state of the quantum system can be written in the form A(psi) then we can also write it as a sum (superposition) of A's eigenfunctions, each multiplied by its specific expansion coefficient and the corresponding eigenvalue.
+To capture the notion of a measurement we form A(ψ) which we may also write as a sum (superposition) of A's eigenvectors (eigenfunctions), each multiplied by its specific coefficient (the projection of ψ onto the specific eigenvector/eigenfunction and the corresponding eigenvalue).

-The eigenvalues are the values of possible observations, and the modulus of their expansion coefficients gives the probability of observing that value.
+The eigenvalues are the values of possible observations, and the modulus of their expansion coefficients gives the probability of observing that value (Born's Rule).

 What does it mean to apply an operator to a quantum state?